0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

     Your node _must_ be up-to-date with the rest of the network, otherwise the next part won't work.

 The node REST server will respond with a code `204 No Content` if it is up-to-date with the network.
-You can check the status by running the tool with the `status` command.
+You can check the status by running the node-register tool with the `status` command.

 You need at least 25,000 gas to send the register transaction.
 To check your gas balance log in to the [Partisia Blockchain Browser](https://browser.partisiablockchain.com/account?tab=byoc), go to *Your Account* and then *BYOC*, where your gas balance is shown.
 You can add gas to your account with the [bridge]( https://browser.partisiablockchain.com/bridge).

-To send the register transaction you need to log in to your node and go to the `~/pbc` folder.
+To send the register transaction you need to log in to your node and go to the `~/pbc` folder:

 ```bash
 cd ~/pbc
 ```

-Then run the `register-node` command on the node-register tool.

-Follow the on-screen instructions until the registration is completed.
+Then run the node-register tool with the `register-node` command and follow the on-screen instructions until the registration is completed.

 ???+ note